 Parish Notice Board Manufacturers In MaidstoneOur head office is in Kendal, The Lake District, and we have installation teams throughout the UK and this allows us to cover the entire mainland UK including Maidstone.
 So contact us with us at Noticeboard Online and make an enquiry today.
 In addition to your noticeboard being made from only premium components, it will help you portray the warmth, professionalism, and hospitality of your Parish.

 Parish Notice Board Installation In Maidstone, Kent

 Maidstone is the largest town in Kent, England, of which it is the county town.
 Maidstone is historically important and lies 32 miles (51 km) east-south-east of London.
-The River Medway runs through the middle of the town, linking it subsequently Rochester and the Thames Estuary.
+The River Medway runs through the centre of the town, linking it next Rochester and the Thames Estuary.
 Historically, the river carried much of the town’s trade as the middle of the agricultural county of Kent, known as the Garden of England.
-There is evidence of treaty in the area dating put in the works to before the Stone Age.
+There is evidence of concurrence in the Place dating back up before the Stone Age.
 The town, part of the borough of Maidstone, had an approximate population of 100,000 in 2019.
-Since World War II, the town’s economy has shifted from heavy industry towards fresh industry and services.
+Since World War II, the town’s economy has shifted from muggy industry towards fresh industry and services.

 Saxon charters dating incite to ca. 975 accomplishment the first recorded instances of the town’s name, de maeides stana and maegdan stane, possibly meaning stone of the maidens or stone of the people.
 The latter meaning may refer to the user-friendly megalith roughly which gatherings took place.
 The publish evolved through medestan/meddestane in the Domesday Book with realistic variation Mayndenstan, in 1396.
 The enlightened name appeared by 1610.
 It has been suggested that the broadcast derives from stones set into the river to permit clothes to be rinsed in the cleaner water away from the banks.Source